 Cleveland Pear Care Tips

 The Cleveland pear will thrive in almost any type of soil.
 This tree works well in USDA zones 5 to 8.
 For those areas with pollution or heat, this ornamental tree provides great results.
 This pear can even resist damage from ice, wind, and snow.
 If you are looking for a tree with no maintenance, this might be the right choice.
-However, those newly planted trees require enough water to help establish in your yard.
+However, some extra care will be needed for the first year.
+To help those newly planted trees establish in your yard, make sure they receive plenty of water.

 While the Cleveland pear does not usually produce fruit, pollination is possible if you plant near other trees.
 If this happens with your Cleveland pear, you can expect birds to enjoy the fruits in the winter and spring.